 Mechanical filtration is through the use of a physical filter that is powered by electricity.
 Fundamentally, mechanical fish tank filters work by circulating water through a series of chambers that remove toxins and debris.
 As water flows into the filter, it first passes through a coarse mechanical filter that removes large waste particles.

 The water then flows into a chamber containing biological media, where beneficial bacteria break down ammonia and nitrites.
 Finally, the water flows through a fine chemical filter that removes any remaining impurities.

-By circulating water through these different stages, fish tank filters provide a constant clean and healthy water flow for your fish.
+By circulating water through these different stages, fish tank filters provide a constantly clean and healthy water flow for your fish.

 Mechanical filters are the most straightforward form of filtration to implement in an aquarium and help remove large particles of decaying food and fish waste and harmful chemicals in the water.
 Mechanical filters can also play an essential role in biological filtration, which I will discuss next.

 Removing waste products from the water is essential because they will eventually convert to harmful chemicals such as ammonia and nitrites.
 Biological filtration is one of the crucial methods of removing these toxic chemicals.

 Biological filtration uses beneficial bacteria to break down waste products in the water, making them harmless.
 Specific bacteria feed on the harmful ammonia and create a waste product of their own, toxic nitrites, which are then fed on by other beneficial bacteria, eventually converting into the least toxic chemical, nitrates.